- About Health Matters

 What determines how healthy we are?

 A common misconception about health and wellbeing is that it is our own biological and individual lifestyle factors that determine how healthy we are.
-While these factors do play a critical role there are many other factors which can equally define just how healthy you are.
+While these factors do play a critical role in our health, there are many other factors which can equally define just how healthy you are.
 Where we live, work, study, socialise, etc. all have an influence on our health.
-These conditions are determined by policies which ultimately affects where and how we live, and by doing so indirectly influencing our health.
+These conditions are determined by policies which ultimately affect where and how we live, and by doing so indirectly influence our health.

 Health Promotion at UCC

-It is most likely that you will find yourself having to make decisions about drinking at some stage during your time at university, whether it is at a friend’s house, a party, a bar, or a nightclub.
+It's likely that you will find yourself having to make decisions about drinking at some stage during your time at university, whether it is at a friend’s house, a party, a bar, or a nightclub.
 It is a common feature in social gatherings almost everywhere you go.
 However, it also carries a serious risk of adverse health and social consequences due to its intoxicating, toxic, and dependence-producing properties.
-The overuse and misuse of alcohol not only can be extremely harmful to both your physical and mental health, it can also severely hamper your academic performance.
-For all of these reasons we encourage that every student should have at least a basic understanding of alcohol education.
+The overuse and misuse of alcohol not only can be extremely harmful to both your physical and mental health, it can also severely hinder your academic performance.
+For all of these reasons, we encourage that every student should have at least a basic understanding of alcohol education.

 What is Alcohol?

 Alcohol is a depressant drug which gets absorbed into the bloodstream quite quickly from the stomach.
 It affects the central nervous system, slowing down how your body and mind function.
-In this way, alcohol slows down your breathing and heart rates, and affects how we think, feel, and behave.
-By affecting behaviour, it has the capacity to make people do things that they will soon enough regret.
+In this way, alcohol slows down your breathing and heart rate, and affects how we think, feel, and behave.
+By affecting behaviour, it has the capacity to make people do things that they may soon regret.

 - fewer regrets